 If you are new to juicing, there is no need to walk before you can run.
 Juicers can be packed with features, but those models tend to be expensive.
 This guide will point you toward the best juicers under $100.

-Obviously there is an element of getting what you pay for.
-Cheaper juicers lack the bells, whistles and versatility of bigger, better models.
+There is an element of getting what you pay for.
+Cheaper juicers lack the bells, whistles, and versatility of bigger, better models.
 You can always upgrade later, though.
 Picking up a quality juicer under a hundred dollars is a great introduction.

 - Top Pick – Breville BJE200XL Juicer

 - Budget Pick – Mueller Austria Ultra Juicer

 So, you’re looking for a juicer and you want a change from a $100 bill.
 Where do you turn?
 The answer, of course, is TheJuicerGuide!
 I’m here to discuss impactful appliances that will not max out your credit card.